TeachBooks/mirror_mude_book/book/time_series/optional.md

 #### Normalized ACF vs Partial ACF (optional)

-The figure shows a simulated example of $Y_t = 0.8Y_{t-1}+\epsilon_t$ having 1000 samples.
+The figure shows a simulated example of $S_t = 0.8S_{t-1}+\epsilon_t$ having 1000 samples.
 The spectrum of the normalized ACF clearly shows that there is a (decreasing) correlation up till lag 10, while the spectrum of the partial ACF only shows correlation at lag 1.

 ![acf_pacf](./figs/acf_pacf.png "acf_pacf")